 We have a few options to fix an open warrant.
 I can deal with the courts, and try to smooth things out for your return without any additional consequences.

 In some cases, I can repair the situation without you having to re-appear in court, particularly if you are out of state, or out of the country.

 Contact me today to discuss the best way of handling any of these situations where you have some difficulties or misunderstanding with the Massachusetts criminal court systems.
 We can talk about how to go about turning yourself in and what the contempt charge could mean to future court appearances.

 Dealing with it proactively, on your terms, is always the best idea.
 If the police find you – even out of state since warrants can show up electronically – you could be held against your will.
 And you will lose all negotiating flexibility in fixing the originating problem if the police find you first.

 These issues are complicated, and you can’t be expected to figure out and handle all of this on your own.
 Put your faith in an experienced Massachusetts defense attorney like myself to help fix this issue.
 I know what it will take to get you free of this mess.

 As your attorney, it’s my job to inform you of your options and explain the laws to you.
 However, you make the ultimate decisions in your case.
 Call me as soon as possible for a free consultation and some additional details in regards to your failure to appear/outstanding warrant.

-You have no time to waste.
+Even if it’s been years, you should not put this off any longer.
 This problem will not go away, and will catch up with you.
 Call me today.